623059008/ebookflip/README.md

 I noticed there is frame flicking when moving progress bar, so I provide a debounce setPage for progress bar.
 The changes from progress bar will have 500ms latency time to avoid to update too frequently.
 For next page and previous page button, they sitll update the page state immediately.

-### 5. Demo

-Here is a [video](https://drive.google.com/file/d/1mijHThI4Li6Ux6cgWWWhtFapIB3WWOIV/view?usp=sharing) to show the final demo for those who don't want to run this project.